 As the weather gets warmer and the days get longer, Meeker becomes a playground for action-packed adventures.
 Horseback riding is one of the best ways to experience the majesty of the Rocky Mountains, White River National Forest and the Flat Tops Wilderness Area, and Meeker has many outfitters and guides to choose from.
 Trails traverse landscapes thriving with blooming wildflowers, primitive lakes and wildlife.
 On most trips, a mule deer, elk or moose may make a celebrity appearance on your ride.

 Prefer motorized transportation?
 Roam the area on all classifications of OHV, from ATVs to dirt bikes along the East Wagon Wheel OHV Trails, more than 250 miles of trails and 16 interconnecting loops in the White River National Forest.
-In mid-July, the Wagon Wheel OHV Rendezvous attract riders from all western states and sweeps through town with its family-friendly charm and guided rides.
-Eat finger-lickin’ barbecue, stargaze on a night ride and listen to live music downtown.

 For fishing enthusiasts, the White River is one of the best-kept secrets by Colorado fisherman.
 Its crystal-clear waters offer opportunities for everyone — from experienced anglers to families.
 There are several public access points within a couple of miles of town, plus hundreds of mountain lakes and ponds for shore fishing and canoeing.